 Developing a NSW Koala Strategy

-The NSW Government is commencing a process of community engagement to help in developing a NSW Koala Strategy.
-The government invites your comments on what should be included in a whole-of-government NSW koala strategy to stabilise and then start to increase koala numbers.
+The NSW Government is developing a NSW Koala Strategy.
+As part of this process, the government invited input on what should be included in a whole-of-government NSW koala strategy to stabilise and then start to increase koala numbers.

-From December 2016 to March 2017, the NSW Office of Environment and Heritage is seeking feedback from the community on how to develop an effective NSW Koala Strategy.
+From December 2016 to March 2017, the NSW Office of Environment and Heritage sought feedback from the community on how to develop an effective NSW Koala Strategy though a number of public engagement activities.

 The NSW Government recognises the importance of the koala as a threatened species and as an iconic species to the community.